-During the Investment Period, the sub-fund achieve and pursue its target portfolio composition in line with the applicable investment restrictions as well as its investment objective and strategy and implement active monitoring and regular review to make the appropriate adjustment deemed necessary by market conditions and portfolio composition.
+During the Investment Period, the sub-fund achieves and pursues its target portfolio composition in line with the applicable investment restrictions as well as its investment objective and strategy and implement active monitoring and regular review to make the appropriate adjustment deemed necessary by market conditions and portfolio composition.

-d) "Ramp Down Period", the one year period preceding the sub-fund maturity date.
+d) "Ramp Down Period", the one-year period preceding the Maturity Date.